ituinnovators/dashboard/README.md

 3. create an empty MySQL DB called 'itu-dashboard' (no tables, just the DB)
 4. copy app/config/database.php.default to app/config/database.php
 5. edit database.php with your own local DB info
-6. from your project dir, run 'cake/console/cake schema create', select y & y when asked
+6. from your project dir, run 'cake/console/cake schema create -s NUMBER' (replace with number of the newest schema_NUMBER.php file, e.g. 4), select y & y when asked
 7. now you have a DB with all the tables needed including a little data
 8. kick up your browser and you're baking baby!